rjbs/rjbs.github.io/_posts/2010-11-05-composing-your-own-behavior-across-moose-class-structures.md

 tags  : ["moose", "perl", "programming"]
 ---
-In my last entry, I wrote about [how role composition and advice and `BUILD` interact](http://rjbs.manxome.org/rubric/entry/1864).
+In my last entry, I wrote about [how role composition and advice and `BUILD` interact]({% post_url 2010-11-05-roles-advice-and-build-in-moose %}).
 A number of times, I've wanted to get behavior that was *like* `BUILD`, but without needing the stub method hacks that are needed to get roles to participate in the method call.
-A very simple example came when I was [writing Throwable::X](http://rjbs.manxome.org/rubric/entry/1860), which had a mechanism for all of its contituent parts to contribute tags.
+A very simple example came when I was [writing Throwable::X]({% post_url 2010-10-19-throwable-x-common-behavior-for-thrown-exceptions %}), which had a mechanism for all of its contituent parts to contribute tags.
 The idea was that any class or role that was part of your class hierarchy could implement an `x_tags` method that would return a list of tag strings.
 These methods would all get